 Other dialysis services & supplies

-All other services like lab tests (and supplies) that are part of dialysis treatment are under Part B coverage.
+All other services like lab tests (and supplies) that are part of treatment are under Part B coverage.

 Ambulance transportation coverage may be available for ESRD patients that need dialysis and need help getting to or from a treatment facility.
 However, beneficiaries should confirm this with their plan as this may vary per case.